BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Other applications

-Providing a tabulated initial distribution to \texttt{BlackHawk} is done by switching the parameter \texttt{spectrum\_choice} to $-1$, putting the table file in the subfolder\\ \texttt{users\_spectra/} and giving its full file name (including the extension) to the parameter \texttt{table}.
-The format has to be: \begin{itemize} \item the first column for BH masses $M$, the first line for BH spins $a^*$ and the bulk of the table for the comoving number densities ${\rm d}n(M,a^*)$ (with ${\rm d}M$ taken around $M$ and ${\rm d}a^*$ taken around $a^*$), \item masses and densities in CGS units (g and cm$^{-3}$ respectively), spins in dimensionless form, \item numbers in standard scientific notation, \item only additional text: a string of characters on the up-left corner (e.g. ``mass/spin''). \end{itemize}
+and giving its full file name (including the \texttt{.txt} extension for example) to the parameter \texttt{table}.
+The format has to be: \begin{itemize} \item the first column for BH masses $M$, the first line for BH secondary parameter $x$ and the bulk of the table for the comoving number densities ${\rm d}n$ (with ${\rm d}M$ taken around $M$ and ${\rm d}x$ taken around $x$), \item masses and densities in CGS units (g and cm$^{-3}$ respectively), secondary parameters in dimensionless form, \item numbers in standard scientific notation, \item only additional text: a string of characters on the up-left corner (\textit{e.g.}~``mass/spin'' for Kerr BHs). \end{itemize}